benjaminchait/www/README.md

 * **Speed is usability:** Even with modern devices, bandwidth and processing impact the experience.
 This might be more critical to developing/pushing updates; but would be evident if serving original, high-resolution photos (rather than those which are optimized for this layout).
 * **Build scaleable workflows:** Images are currently sized at 1280px (which is 640px @ 2x for high-res "retina" devices); but are typically sourced from much larger source files.
 When possible, ensure a scalable workflow to generate and replace those images in the future.
 * **Work in public:** Personal websites have changed a lot over the years; share how this is built, offer guidance and support, and help others to participate in the web.

+### History

+* 2003: Registered my full name as a dot net URL, hosted on Media Temple.
+Went through a number of iterations: hand-crafted HTML pages, a bespoke CMS running a very simple SQL database (which I later accidentally "dropped" resulting in me learning the value of backups), and eventually running WordPress.
+* 2013: Spun-up an instance with Digital Ocean, continued on WordPress.
+* 2020: Migrated to a statically-generated site powered by Netlify, though most content was just copied from the `wp-content` downloaded from my DO instance.
+* 2022: _Finally_ cleaned-up the directory structure and properly updated all the images and content.